Rich Dad’s Cashflow Quadrant: A Summary That’ll Transform Your Thinking

 Here’s my BIG mistake: What I Learned From Losing $50,000

-The books states that if you look at the way the average person is designed to learn, we learn by making mistakes.
+The book states that if you look at the way the average person is designed to learn, we learn by making mistakes.
 For example, we learn to walk by falling down.
 The same is true for learning to ride a bike.
 The same is also true for getting rich … Failure is part of the process of success.

 The Cashflow Quadrant